TylerJM27/camp-critic-mobile/README.md

     -   When the user submits the form, you will pop up a confirmation alert
     -   Also, added new gesture support to the RenderCampsite component

+COMMIT - Secure Store API:

+-   Learned and implemented the Expo SecureStore API to store small amounts of encrypted data in key-value pairs on user's device
+    -   including how to set, get and delete the data using a unique key
+    -   used each method - getItemAsync, setItemAsync, and deleteItemAsync
+-   Create a new login screen that contains a form, and uses the SecureStore API to store the login credentials

 REACT NATIVE NOTES:

 WEEK 1: